Driving Without Insurance Solicitors

 Use of uninsured vehicle by employee

-A driver who uses an uninsured vehicle in the course of his employment has a defence, provided he shows that he neither knew nor had reason to believe that he wasn’t insured.
+A driver who uses an uninsured vehicle or a company car in the course of their employment has a defence, provided they show that they neither knew nor had reason to believe that they weren’t insured.
+If you are caught driving a company car without insurance, you could face penalties such as fines, points on your driving licence, and potential disqualification from driving.
+The company itself could also face legal consequences if it is found that they allowed an uninsured driver to use their vehicle.
 We handle a number of cases like this with a very high success rate.